birmorezik/morsway/README.md

 ```

 **Debian / Debian-Based Distros:**
-- Please refer to [SwayFX INSTALL_deb.md](https://github.com/wlrfx/swayfx/blob/master/INSTALL-deb.md) for installing SwayFX and then run the installer.
+- Please refer to [SwayFX INSTALL_deb.md](https://github.com/wlrfx/swayfx/blob/master/INSTALL-deb.md) for installing SwayFX and then run the arch installer.
 - If you wish to use sway instead of SwayFX, make sure to remove the "SwayFX" section from ~/.config/sway/config

 **Other Distros:**.